C.F. Monterrey: Appointment of Diego Alonso (2018–2019)

-Monterrey players celebrate their fourth CONCACAF Champions League title against Tigres UANL (2019).

 After announcing the appointment of Diego Alonso in July 2018, the club would have a great run in the Copa MX.
 Despite beating Querétaro 1–0 in the quarter-finals and Pachuca on penalties in the semi-finals, the club would fall short, losing 2–0 to Cruz Azul in Copa MX Apertura final.
 Monterrey would finish third in the Liga MX Clausura and fifth in the Liga MX Apertura, giving them a playoff spot in both competitions.
-They would advance to the semifinals in the Clausura playoffs, beating Necaxa but losing to Tigres on a league position decider after a 1–1 draw.
+They would advance to the semi-finals in the Clausura playoffs, beating Necaxa but losing to Tigres on a league position decider after a 1–1 draw.
 In the Apertura playoffs they would have to face the same faith, going on to the semi-finals of the competition, beating Santos Laguna 3–0 on aggregate in the quarter-finals until facing Cruz Azul and falling short on a league position decider after a 1–1 draw.
 In the CONCACAF Champions League, they would go on to win the continental tournament after convincingly beating Sporting Kansas City 10–2 on aggregate in the semi-final and finally beating rivals Tigres in the CONCACAF Champions League final.
-This championship was significant to the city, and seen as a kind of revenge for the domestic final lost to Tigres, and is known in the city as "the star that shines the most".
+This fourth CONCACAF championship was significant to the city and seen as a kind of revenge for the domestic final lost to Tigres, and is known in the city as "the star that shines the most".

 In the Apertura 2019 season, Diego Alonso would be dismissed from his post having more defeats than victories in the Apertura.